 What Does This Mean for Market Access in 2021 and Beyond?

 - Gone are the days of “off the shelf” access programs and ready-made solutions.
-Global market access is unique, and each product journey will be different.
+Global strategic market access is unique, and each product journey will be different.

 - It is important not be afraid of challenging the status quo; reimbursement authorities are prepared to listen and learn, as new elements of value are continually emerging.